Part three and Ada Boni is still beating me.

 Here is a photo of my result:

-My version looks very different from the examples I pulled off of google; however, it was still tasty.
+My version looked very different from the examples I pulled off of google; however, it was still tasty.

 The baking as a whole went fairly smoothly with only few curse words and loud sigh screams.
 I had my whole family and my boyfriend and his parents taste test the result to determine what should be different.